Rusi Modi: Trivia

 Modi was good at table tennis and represented Maharashtra in inter-state matches.
 He took part in intercollegiate tennis and badminton tournaments.
 Modi wrote several books starting with Cricket Forever in 1964.

 He served as the ADC to the Bombay Governor Raja Maharaja Singh and later became a highly placed executive in the Associated Cement Company.
-He died of a cardiac arrest while in the Cricket Club of India pavilion at the Brabourne Stadium.
+He died of a cardiac arrest which caused him to fall from the balcony of the Cricket Club of India pavilion at the Brabourne Stadium.